 Anchore takes a very different approach to image security than traditional image scanners that look for CVEs.
-Using Anchore users can define policies that specify rules to govern security vulnerabilities, package whitelists and blacklists, configuration file contents, presence of credentials in image, manifest changes, exposed ports or any user defined checks.
-These policies can be deployed site wide or customized for specific images or categories of applications.
+Using Anchore users can define policies that specify rules to govern security vulnerabilities, package whitelists and blacklists, configuration file contents, presence of credentials in an image, manifest changes, exposed ports or any user-defined checks.
+These policies can be deployed site-wide or customized for specific images or categories of applications.

-You can read more about Anchore’s policy based approach here, however if you want to take a more practical approach you can use Anchore’s free open source engine to inspect your own images and look for secrets.
+You can read more about Anchore’s policy-based approach, however, if you want to take a more practical approach you can use open source Anchore Engine to inspect your own images and look for secrets.
 The following guide will walk you through setting up Anchore and analyzing your images, it should take no more than 10 minutes.

 # yum install epel-release